 In some instances the right to participate in dividends may be limited to profits from a particular source.

-Example 1 - Equity share entitling holder to dividends from a particular source Facts:

-Holdco has three subsidiaries, A, B and C. The A class shares of Holdco are entitled to participate in the dividends from A, the B class shares are entitled to participate in the dividends from B and the C class shares are entitled to participate in the dividends from C.
+For example, a holding company may have three subsidiaries, A, B and C. The A class shares of the holding company are entitled to participate in the dividends from A, the B class shares are entitled to participate in the dividends from B and the C class shares are entitled to participate in the dividends from C. These respective entitlements do not mean that the right to participate in dividends is restricted to a particular amount.